The Birthgrave: Themes

 Critics have noted numerous themes in The Birthgrave, particularly the theme of power.
 Within the different societies the narrator encounters, the image of a healer recurs.
 The narrator takes on the role of the healer in these societies and then abuses her ranking and her use of power to control the societies.
 While the narrator travels through the different societies, gender issues affect the narrator while she stays in these societies.
 The narrator also struggles with self-discovery, trying to find out who she was and how her race became extinct.
-The Washington Post noted Birthgrave as novel featuring "vigorous heroines, often a warrior or a sorceress” who eventually finds herself as she travels on her quests.
+The Washington Post noted Birthgrave as a novel featuring "vigorous heroines, often a warrior or a sorceress” who eventually finds herself as she travels on her quests.

 Writing style

 Critics have highly regarded Tanith Lee's writing style; her style crosses new boundaries in a fantasy setting.
 Lee's writing focuses mainly on fantasy and science fiction.
 Her writing features very complex writing and emotions.
 Her books often show a “sword and sorcery” genre with battling for oneself and battling for love.
 Her style is able to capture the reader and is often described as having “the talent and ability for painting with words”.
 Readers and viewers have also described Tanith Lee's writing, especially for The Birthgrave, as having “hidden humor”.
 The Birthgrave’s symbols are most prominent as a “sword and sorcery.”